 ITU-T Study Group 11 has been attributed the responsibility for studies related to signalling-system architecture, signalling requirements and protocols, for all types of networks such as future networks (FN), cloud-computing networks, VoLTE/ViLTE-based network interconnection, virtual networks, multimedia, next-generation networks (NGN), signalling for legacy network interworking, satellite-terrestrial networks, software-defined networking (SDN) technologies, network function virtualization (NFV) technologies, IMT-2020 networks and beyond, quantum key distribution network (QKDN) and related technologies, and augmented reality.

 Study Group 11 is also responsible for studies to combat counterfeit telecommunication/ICT devices and mobile device theft.
+All operational aspects of this work are in the purview of ITU-T Study Group 2.

 Study Group 11 will also develop test specifications for testing conformance and interoperability (C&I) for all types of networks, technologies and services, a testing methodology and test suites for standardized network parameters in relation to the framework for Internet-related performance measurement, as well as for existing and emerging technologies.